Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 ### What do you use to provide real-time integration between Azure Sentinel and another security source?

-- [ ] Azure AD Connect.
+- [ ] Microsoft Entra Connect.
 - [ ] Log Analytics workspace.
 - [ ] Azure Information Protection.
 - [x] Data connector.

 **[⬆ Back to Top](#table-of-contents)**

-### You can create custom roles in Azure Active Directory (Azure AD).
+### You can create custom roles in Microsoft Entra ID.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Global administrator is a role in Azure Active Directory (Azure AD).
+### Global administrator is a role in Microsoft Entra ID.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### An Azure Active Directory (Azure AD) user can be assigned only one role.
+### An Microsoft Entra ID user can be assigned only one role.

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) Identity Protection can add users to groups based on the users' risk level.
+### Microsoft Entra ID Identity Protection can add users to groups based on the users' risk level.

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) Identity Protection can detect whether user credentials were leaked to the public.
+### Microsoft Entra ID Identity Protection can detect whether user credentials were leaked to the public.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) Identity Protection can be used to invoke Multi-Factor Authentication based on a user's risk level.
+### Microsoft Entra ID Identity Protection can be used to invoke Multi-Factor Authentication based on a user's risk level.

 - [x] Yes.
 - [ ] No.